At some West Bank schools, looming displacement disrupts return to class

 The school principal, Abu Sabha, said making it more difficult for pupils and teachers to get to the classroom was part of a systematic attempt to break up the community.

-There was no immediate response from Israeli authorities to to a request for comment on the allegation of an organised effort to break up the community.
+In response to that allegation, a spokesperson for the Israeli military said its forces "operate in order to allow for routine daily life to all civilians in the area."

-"The Israeli government's plan is to displace people and they know very well that these educational institutions are what helps keep people rooted here," he said.
+Abu Sabha said: "The Israeli government's plan is to displace people and they know very well that these educational institutions are what helps keep people rooted here."

 If one day the school is demolished, he added, "we will put up tents and start over."